zsteinkamp/m4l-PitchPath/README.md

 You specify the time duration the line represents, as well as the lowest and highest notes (absolute or relative).

 Note that PitchPath *only* deals in note pitch, and is completely decoupled from the rhythmic element of a musical phrase.
 This lets you treat pitch and timing independently.
 For instance, you could have a short looping clip of notes representing the rhythmic element of a melody.
-PitchPath receives each note, and depending on where it is in its timing cycle will modify the pitch of the note it received before sending it out.
+PitchPath receives each note, and depending on where it is in its own timing cycle (controlled by the `Rate` knob) will modify the pitch of the note it received before sending it out.
 PitchPath can be running at a different cycle length than the clip with notes, so you can get interesting variations or phasing effects between the two.

 In `Absolute` mode, the pitch of those notes is completely disregarded, and the note value from the graph is used instead.